Bernard Rimland: Facilitated communication

+Applied behavior analysis

+Rimland was a proponent of applied behavior analysis (ABA), a controversial operant-conditioning system popularized as an autism treatment by psychologist Ole Ivar Lovaas.
+Lovaas' methods initially included the use of aversive stimuli to modify behavior, including slaps and electric shocks, as well as the withholding of food.
+In 1964, Rimland began treating his own son using operant conditioning after meeting with Lovaas and observing his methods.

 Aversives

-Rimland was in favor of aversives, and testified against the Hughes Act, which restricted their use.
-At least once, he misrepresented the views of his colleagues to make it seem as though they supported aversive when they did not so as to further his viewpoint.
-After Rimland quoted Anne Donnellan and another anti-aversive behaviorists as being in support of the practice, Donnellan issued the following response: "We never have made or written such a statement.
+Rimland was in favor of using aversives (including electric shocks) to modify the behavior of autistic children and advocated against the passage of California's Hughes Act of 1990, which heavily restricted their use.
+At least once, he misrepresented the views of his colleagues to make it seem as though they supported aversives when they did not so as to further his viewpoint.
+After Rimland quoted Anne Donnellan and another anti-aversive behaviorist as being in support of the practice, Donnellan issued the following response: "We never have made or written such a statement.
 Dr. Rimland has been warned publicly and privately that to continue to use our names and our professional reputations to support positions that he espouses and we oppose exposes him to charges of unethical, illegal, as well as ridiculous conduct."

+Criticism of evidence base and other proponents

+Despite Rimland's support of ABA, he criticized those who characterized it as the only scientifically validated autism treatment, including the New York State Department of Health and the behaviorist nonprofit Association for Science in Autism Treatment (ASAT).
+In a 1999 column published by ARI's Autism Research Review International, Rimland claimed ABA's evidence base was weak in comparison to that of the vitamin B6 and magnesium treatments he had promoted.
+He also criticized Lovaas' "centerpiece" 1987 ABA study for not being double-blinded and its results not being replicated to date.
+In response, ASAT's board of directors claimed Rimland was misrepresenting ABA's evidence base and research methodologies and criticized him and the publication for their past promotion of unproven or discredited autism treatments and supports (including facilitated communication and the megadosing of vitamin B6 and magnesium).

 Personal life

 Rimland was born on November 15, 1928, in Cleveland, Ohio.
 He and his family moved to San Diego, California, in 1940.

 In 1951, Rimland married Gloria Belle Alf.
 They had three children.
 Mark, born in 1956, exhibited challenging behaviors which Rimland self-diagnosed through research as autism.
 This condition, relatively unknown at the time, was confirmed by a pediatrician.